To Drive Consultative Selling First Build Buyer Personas

 When salespeople have little or no understanding of their ideal buyers including how they are measured and managed and the challenges they face and the ideas, and information that are relevant to them, how can salespeople possibly expect to engage in a consultative conversation?
 Without understanding buyer personas, sales reps are equipped to deliver the same amount of value as what you receive from a toll booth operator.

-This is why new hire ramp up time including time to quota attainment takes so long for so many sales reps and recruiters in the IT staffing industry.
+This is why new hire ramp up time including time to quota attainment takes so long for so many sales reps and recruiters in the IT staffing industry (and why you should structure sales onboarding around consultative selling).
 They're calling on prospects and candidates in which they know nothing about their job function, role, responsibility, challenges they face.
 In this instance sellers and recruiters only have one option and that is to go into pitch mode and talk about themselves, their company or their job opportunity.
 The problem however is this NOT how customers (or candidates) want to engage salespeople or recruiters.

 IT staffing firms that take the time to build buyer personas not have sales teams that can apply a consultative selling approach, which shortens their sales cycle and drives customer loyalty.
 And isn't that ultimately what we're after?